 Mobile and cell phones use at camp

 Students may bring mobile phones with them to camp.
 On arrival, all phones will be collected and securely stored.
 Access will be granted when students would like to talk to their families.

 Accommodations & Living

-Only authorized personnel and students are given keys to the dormitories.
-Students are assigned Counselors who stay in the same dormitory area as their students.
-In addition, a Dormitory Manager is on duty in the evenings and on weekends in the event of an emergency and to assist with other issues.
-Security guards patrol the university grounds at night.
+Authorized personnel and students are the only people with access to dormitory keys.
+Students are assigned to a Counselor and all Counselors stay in the same dormitory area as the students in their group.
+In the evenings and on weekends, a Dormitory Manager is also on duty in case of emergencies and to assist with other issues.
+University security guards patrol the UBC grounds at night.

-Kingswood will provide students with bedding for their dormitory room.
-The bedding will be cleaned regularly.
-All students are expected to bring their own towels and toiletries.
-In the event that an item is lost or forgotten, Counselors can help students purchase such an item on one of their off-campus outings.
+Students are expected to bring their own towels and toiletries.
+If any item is lost or forgotten, a Kingswood Counselor can help the student to purchase it during one of the off-campus outings.

 Bedding will be provided to students for their dormitory beds and will be cleaned regularly.
 Counsellors will be available to help students with their laundry and will provide laundry detergent and assistance in operating the machines.